secureblue/secureblue/README.md

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible
-- Disabling metrics and data collection by default where they exist, so long as this has no security implications (for example, making vscode data collection opt-in instead of opt-out on `dx` images)
+- Disabling metrics and data collection by default where they exist, so long as this has no security implications (for example, disabling vscode data collection by default on `dx` images)

 The following are not in scope:
 - Anything that sacrifices security for "privacy".
 Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
 This is especially true when at odds with improving security.